 If the payment of interest and the investments made by loan companies are an issue for you, you will need to think carefully about how you plan to support yourself financially.

-You will need to ensure that you have alternative funding in place from savings, family support etc. to cover the cost of your fees and living costs.
+You will need to ensure that you have alternative funding in place from savings, family support or other sources to cover your fees and living costs.
 Some students find funding from charitable trusts such as the National Zakat Foundation which is specifically for UK Muslims.
 Other charities can be found via the charity Turn2us grants search

 You may find these external alternative funding providers useful, some of which offer sharia-compliant banking: